Economics of developing countries (II)

 - Full Year

 This course extends the treatment pursued in Economics of Developing Countries I. It provides a critical overview of economic policy challenges of developing countries.
-Topics that will be addressed include: poverty, inequality and growth; sustainable development and environmental challenges; financial sector development, financial globalisation and economic growth; currency and debt crises; global rules and policy space for developing countries; the resource curse; the aid debate; the role of the state in economic development.
+Topics that will be addressed include: sustainable development and environmental challenges; planetary boundaries, consumer capitalism and modes of development; the financial sector and economic development; financial globalisation and economic growth; currency and debt crises; the resource curse; the 'middle income trap'; global rules and policy space for developing countries; the role of the state in economic development.

 Objectives and learning outcomes of the courseStudents will obtain a thorough understanding of the major concepts of economic development, the factors that drive or inhibit development, and the policy choices faced by policy makers.